Welcome

 -

-Interview mit ZEIT ONLINE: Die Sozialdemokratie und die Arbeiter
+ZEIT-Interview: Die Sozialdemokratie und die Arbeiter

 Interview mit David Will, DIE ZEIT.
 23.05.2025.
 Hat die SPD die Arbeiter verloren, weil sie zu viel über das Bürgergeld redet?
 Unsinn, findet der Soziologe Linus Westheuser.
 Die SPD brauche ein völlig anderes Konzept.
 Die Partei der Arbeiter?
 Diesen Charakter habe die SPD verloren, sagt selbst ihr Parteichef Lars Klingbeil.
 Und will das ändern.
 Der